“And Jesus said unto him, Why callest thou me good? there is none good but one, that is, God.”

 In March 2014, John passed the Certificate of Merit (CM) Level 10 (Advanced) in music theory and piano performance.
 John earned Branch Honors, awarded by the California Music Teachers Association (CMTA).

 John continues to perform for school and various volunteer events.
 In December 2016, John produced a music video of his performance of Carol of the Bells Boogie, arranged by Emmy-nominated pianist Michael Preddy.
-Below is a link:

 John began acting in 2009 when he was cast as the hero in an episode of I Didn’t Know I was Pregnant on The Discovery Channel.
 Later that year he was cast in an episode of Modern Family, as Manny’s (Rico Rodriguez) fencing opponent.
 In November of 2009, Jonathan Friday directed John Monday in Chalk, a short film produced by the Los Angeles Film Studies Center.
-Below is a link to this film:

 John has also acted in student films as well as in theater productions, primarily as part of the Young Artists Ensemble (YAE), a local theater group for children ages 10-19.
 In 2012 John performed the role of the Bookseller in The Neverending Story and the role of Louis in The King and I. In January 2015 he performed the role of Prince Formally Know as “The Artist” in Aladdin, Jr. In May 2015 John performed the role of Demetrius in Shakespeare’s A Midsummer Night’s Dream.